 Why do some books become classics?
-Three book buffs join us to explore why certain novels stand the test of time.
+Two book buffs join us to explore why certain novels stand the test of time.

 What makes a book a classic?
 Is it blockbuster sales?
 Effusive, effulgent reviews from book critics?
 Is it something we all read in school?
 Is it simply a book that survives the publishing industry’s out-of-print paper shredders?
 With debate about the literary canon fiercer than ever, the definition of “classic literature” seems ever more elusive.

 Elizabeth Rosner’s luminous debut novel, The Speed of Light, is celebrating its 25th anniversary this year.
-Sparked by a wish to celebrate the book’s longevity, Elizabeth is joined in lively conversation with veteran critic John McMurtrie (formerly of the San Francisco Chronicle) and fellow author Vanessa Hua about what makes certain novels resonate with readers over time.
+Sparked by a wish to celebrate the book’s longevity, Elizabeth is joined in lively conversation with veteran critic John McMurtrie (formerly of the San Francisco Chronicle) about what makes certain novels resonate with readers over time.

 About the Speakers